marvinpinto-archive/puppetconf/puppetconf_2014.md

 problems.
 Instead, you can focus on building awesome stuff, rather than fighting trivial problems the world has already solved.

+##### Notes

+1. Deploying a puppetmaster
+  - chicken and eggs
+  - hehe "considered renaming the puppetmaster to schrodinger"

+2. Honor your parents or your disks will flood
+  - filebuckets - see puppet bug 2385

+3. Release Management
+  - RPM mirroring
+    - pulp
+    - PRM
+    = Yum Repo Server by IS24
+  - ensure => latest is not a great option if you don't control all your repositories

+4. We are all devs now
+  - Inside a fact included on all nodes, 'exit 0 unless condition' :)

+5. Software defined Network
+  - broken ipsec setup
+  - restarting tunnels solved it

+6. Three hard things in IT
+  - Beware what you collect!

+7. _hmm I think I missed one here_

 #### 5:10pm - Killer R10K Workflow - Phil Zimmerman, Time Warner Cable